stocchi/speedrun-notes/gold/nsc/README.md

 Enter Underground

-Fight Slowpokes: spam fury cutter
+Fight Slowpokes: spam Fury Cutter

 pick up coin case from above (IMPORTANT)
-(Equip Berry to Toto, Swap Toto with kenya) is this still needed? walk left 1, up 1, left 2
+Equip Berry to Toto, Swap Toto with kenya walk left 1, up 1, left 2
-Open pokedex, scroll with right until bellsprout, open summery to hear its cry use coin case walk down, left, up talk to red (press A)
+Open pokedex, scroll with right until bellsprout, open summary to hear its cry use coin case walk down, left, up talk to red (press A)

-The coin case glitch requires some specific DVs for the 3rd pokmeon in your party.
+Notes for coin case setup:
-- Croconaw movesets needs to be Scratch/Leer/FuryCutter/WaterGun, in this specific order (always correct?)
+- Croconaw always needs to be 4th in part and its movesets needs to be Scratch/Leer/FuryCutter/WaterGun, in this specific order
-- Either Egg or Kenya in 3rd is ~71% to work with random DVs (L6 Bellsprout is 71%*(12/16) to work,
+- Either Egg or Kenya in 3rd is ~71% to work with random DVs (L6 Bellsprout is 71%*(12/16) to work, L3 Bellsprout never works
- - L3 Bellsprout never works)
+- TODO: check sandshrew chances

-Ff you want to finish the run save after getting coin case, and if the glitch fails try different pokemons in slot3.
+If you want to finish the run save after getting coin case, and if the glitch fails try different pokemons in slot3.
 If it keeps failing, you might have messed up TID/box names, or you got really unlucky